corbtastik/todos-data/README.md

 ## Todo(s) Data

 Howdy and welcome...data, data and more data, the world is full of data.
-This means inevitably you will need to implement Microservices to talk with Databases.
+Inevitably you'll need to implement Microservices to talk with Databases.
 This repository contains a Microservice implemented in [Kotlin](https://kotlinlang.org) using Spring Boot and Spring Cloud.
 It highlights several unique features from Spring and ties in with the [Todo(s) EcoSystem](https://github.com/corbtastik/todo-ecosystem) of Microservices, which are used for a larger demo set.
 Checkout the [Todo(s) EcoSystem](https://github.com/corbtastik/todo-ecosystem) to see how all the Microservices fit together.

 ### Primary dependencies